 Check out this great overview from Now This which explains some of the complications and differences between countries.

-TAKE 5 MINUTES TO UNDERSTAND YOUR OPPORTUNUTIES TO LIVE AND WORK ABROAD
+In just 5 minutes be amazed at all your OPPORTUNUTIES TO LIVE AND WORK ABROAD